 Pursuant to Section 16(a) of the Exchange Act and the rules thereunder, the Company's executive officers and Directors and persons who own more than 10% of a registered class of the Company's equity securities are required to file with the SEC reports of their ownership of, and transactions in, the Company's Common Stock.
-Based solely on a review of copies of such reports furnished to the Company, and any written representations that the Company has received, the Company believes that during the fiscal year ended December 31, 2015, its executive officers, Directors and 10% holders complied with the Section 16(a) requirements.
+Based solely on a review of copies of such reports furnished to the Company, and any written representations that the Company has received, the Company believes that during the fiscal year ended December 31, 2018, its executive officers, Directors and 10% holders complied with the Section 16(a) requirements other than with respect to a late Form 4 filing for Mr. Vogel on March 8, 2018 for a transaction that occurred on March 1, 2018.